tariq-pjetrovic/corgi/README.md

 // Force fresh download and cache refresh const freshDecoder = await createDecoder({ forceFresh: true });
 ```

+When no local database is available (for example, when running from a fresh clone of this repository), the decoder automatically
+downloads the latest optimized VPIC snapshot from the official Corgi release and caches it in `~/.corgi-cache`.
+Override the
+download source by setting `CORGI_DB_URL` (or `CORGI_DATABASE_URL`), or disable the automatic download with
+`CORGI_DISABLE_DB_DOWNLOAD=1` and supply your own `databasePath`.

 ### Cache Storage Locations